-And teens need to learn how to do it too, so they’re prepared to grow their net worth as they get older.
+They need to learn how to do it, too, so they’re prepared to grow their net worth as they get older.
 Allowing them to experiment with investments is a great way to teach them how.

 In this article, I'll review some of the best investments for teens.
 This should help your teen learn about investing without a lot of risks.

-1. Open a Savings Account for your Teenager
+2. Open a Savings Account for Your Teenager

 Some of you may roll your eyes when I suggest a savings account.
-But, this is a great way to prepare for investing without the stress of researching stocks.
+But, this is a great way to prepare for investing without the stress of researching stock investment for teens.
 You don’t even have to have an understanding of the stock market.

 Having money in a place where it’s not easily accessible is very much like having it invested in stocks or bonds.
-And it will give your teenager a taste for the future.
-I’d recommend taking a look at the American Express® Personal Savings Account.
-They currently offer a 1.00% Annual Percentage Yield (as of 06.25.2020) and require no minimum deposit to get started.
-There’s also no monthly maintenance fees, meaning teens won’t lose any of the money saved to unnecessary bank fees.
+And it will give your teenager a taste of the future.
+I’d recommend looking at the .
+They require no minimum deposit to get started.
+There are also no monthly maintenance fees, meaning teens won’t lose any money saved to unnecessary bank fees.

-2. Teach them to Invest with a Roth IRA
+3. Teach Them To Invest With a Roth IRA

 One of the best ways for teenagers to start learning about investing is by setting up a Roth IRA.
 You have to invest in a Roth IRA with after-tax income.
 So, teenagers must have a job before they can invest in this type of IRA.

 The type of jobs most teens hold during high school gives them a low tax rate, too.
-This makes a Roth IRA the perfect vehicle for investing and learning how to save for the future.
+This makes a Roth IRA one of the perfect investing options for teens, and they’ll learn how to save for the future.

-3. Tell Your Teenagers to Try Out Index Funds
+4. Tell Your Teenagers To Try Out Index Funds